Know Before you Go

 The more thoroughly you prepare for your semester or year away, the more successful your time away will be.
 The OIS runs a series of panels discussions and workshops throughout the spring semester to help you plan for your time away.

 Planning for a Successful Academic Experience

-It is essential that students work out a proposed plan of study with an academic adviser prior to leaving for the semester or year abroad, with back-up course choices for those students who will register for courses on site.
+It is essential that students work out a proposed plan of study with an academic advisor prior to leaving for the semester or year abroad, with back-up course choices for those students who will register for courses on site.
 Please carefully review the section on Transferring Credit before leaving campus so that there are no unpleasant surprises when you return to campus.

 Students who enroll in Wellesley-in-Aix, ECCo Bologna, PRESHCO, Jacobs University, or Oxford direct enroll (with the exception of Fall term St. Catz students) will continue to pay the Wellesley comprehensive fee.
 All other students will be billed regular Wellesley tuition for the semester(s) away, but will make all non-tuition payments directly to the provider.
 Students who normally receive financial aid for study at Wellesley will remain eligible for financial aid.
 Please refer to the section on Finances/Financial Aid for details.

 In addition, students are advised to do extensive research about the cost of living on site and to develop a budget early on.
 It is essential that you understand how much money you will need and what the best way to access funds abroad will be.
 If this is not adequately addressed in the pre-departure materials you receive from your program or at pre-departure orientation meetings, you should be proactive in asking these questions to the program sponsor and/or to previous program participants.
 Please review the section on Your Money Abroad for some tips that ar generally applicable.

 Making Travel Plans